jnbdz/RectangleSelection/README.md

 * container - (string) The default is null.
 This is the element that the RectangleSelection does not get out of.
 * className - (string) The default is 'selection-rectangle'.
 The name of the class used by the rectangle selection element.
 * fadeOut - (bool) The default is true.
 This indicates if the RectangleSelection should fade out or just disappear.
+* selectionMethod - (string) The default is ['collide'](http://mootools.net/forge/p/elCollide).
+This is the method called for selecting the elements within the rectangle selection.
+You can also use any other methods you want, for example [Element.inside](http://mootools.net/forge/p/elinside).

 ###Events: